Home

 The overwhelming majority of bass fishermen today use two tandem spinnerbait blades.
 The two combination's most often seen are the Colorado/Willow and the most popular of all, the Double Willow.

-Tandem Willowleaf Blades
+Tandem Willowleaf Blade Combination

 Willowleaf blades turn on a tight arc around the wire frame and as a consequence more rapidly than any other design.
 They have less vibration than other spinnerbait blades but because of their very rapid spin they have more flash than either Colorado or Indiana blades.
 This is especially true of the larger willow blades.
 Basically, willow blades with the "same surface area" as "comparable surface area" Indiana or Colorado blades will produce more flash than they will.